-3 Pull the thread through the hole in the tensioner thread guide and then around the back of the bobbin thread tensioner, between the two discs.
+3 Pull the thread through the hole in the tensioner thread guide and then around the back of the bobbin thread tensioner.
+Floss between the two discs.

 4 Tightly wrap the thread clockwise around the bobbin a few times to hold the thread in place.
-Push the bobbin cam toward the bobbin to start winding.
+Push the start button to start winding.

 5 Winding stops automatically when the bobbin is full.
-Cut the thread with the thread cutter near the bobbin cam.
+Cut the bobbin away from the machine with the thread cutter between the bobbin stand and tensioner.

 The bobbin thread should appear neat and smooth.
+If not, see page 85.

-Note: Bobbin fill levels can be adjusted (see page 52).
+Note: Bobbin fill levels can be adjusted (see page 49).